KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_find_apiLayer_extension
 	:dedent: 8

 These functions are called twice.
 The first time is to get the count of the API layers or extensions and the second is to fill out the array of structures - this is called the "two-call idiom".
-Before the second call, we need to set ``XrApiLayerProperties::type`` or ``XrExtensionProperties::type`` to the correct value, so that the second call can correctly fill out the data.
+Before the second call, we need to set :openxr_ref:`XrApiLayerProperties` ``::type`` or :openxr_ref:`XrExtensionProperties` ``::type`` to the correct value, so that the second call can correctly fill out the data.
 After we have enumerated the API layer and extension, we use a nested loop to check to see whether an API layers or extensions is available and add it to the ``m_activeAPILayers`` and/or ``m_activeInstanceExtensions`` respectively.

 .. container:: vulkan

 	There is a subtle difference here from the two-call idiom in the Vulkan API.
 In OpenXR, we provide an explicit capacity in the first argument, which provides an additional layer of memory-safety.

 Note the ``m_activeAPILayers`` and ``m_activeInstanceExtensions`` are of type ``std::vector<const char *>``.
-This will help us when fill out the next structure ``XrInstanceCreateInfo``.
+This will help us when fill out the next structure :openxr_ref:`XrInstanceCreateInfo`.

-Now that we've assembled all of the information needed we will fill the ``XrInstanceCreateInfo`` structure, and add the following to the ``CreateInstance()`` method.
+Now that we've assembled all of the information needed we will fill the :openxr_ref:`XrInstanceCreateInfo` structure, and add the following to the ``CreateInstance()`` method.

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp